The Log-Rank Conjecture: New Equivalent Formulations: Generalizing the Main Theorem to tensors

 We say $T$ has tensor rank $1$ if there are maps $v_i :[n_i] \to \R$ for $i \in [\ell]$ such that

-The \emph{tensor rank} of a tensor is the minimum number $r$ such that the tensor can be expressed as the sum of $r$ rank-1 tensors.
+The \emph{tensor rank} of a tensor $T$, denoted by $\tr(T)$ is the minimum number $r$ such that $T$ can be expressed as the sum of $r$ rank-1 tensors.

 A \emph{primitive tensor} is the natural generalization of a primitive matrix: it is a rank-1 tensor where $v_i$'s map to $\{0, 1\}$.
 That is, a primitive tensor can be expressed as a multidimensional array which is all-1 on some product set $Q_1 \times \ldots \times Q_\ell$ for $Q_i \subseteq [n_i]$ and is all-0 elsewhere.
-We prove the following theorem, which generalizes \cref{thm:main} to tensors.
+Having this, the \emph{partitioning number} and \emph{signed rectangle rank} of a tensor are defined analogously as the minimum integers $p$ and $r$, respectively, such that $T=\sum_{i=1}^p S_i$ and $T=\sum_{i=1}^r \eps_{i} S_i$, where $S_i$ are primitive tensors and $\eps_i \in \{\pm1 \}$.

+The log-rank conjecture for tensors can be formulated as follows. \begin{conjecture}[Log-rank conjecture for tensors] For any constant-order Boolean tensor $T$, \end{conjecture}

+In the communication complexity language, the log-rank conjecture for tensors states that the \emph{multiparty number-in-hand communication complexity} of a tensor $T$ is polynomially related to the logarithm of the tensor rank of $T$ (see \cite{DKWPartition2011}).
+Note, it is known that the log-rank conjecture does not hold for tensors of super-polynomial order \cite{li2011applications}.